feyeandal/feye.website/data/blog/ym_regional_ambassador.md

 As a regional ambassador, I see this opportunity as a perfect avenue to increase and balance the distribution of chapters, extend the network of YouthMappers across the Philippine islands, and build a community of mappers in the least-mapped areas in OSM.
 As the distribution of the local chapters is mainly in Metro Manila, I focused my efforts on recruiting Visayas and Mindanao-based universities, as we need more visibility and reach in these areas.
-In order to identify the provinces that will be prioritized for recruitment, analysis on OSM data from various sources was examined.
+In order to identify the provinces that will be prioritized for recruitment, analysis on OSM data from various sources was done.
 [See my workplan for 2020-2021](https://drive.google.com/drive/folders/197p-wmHY3vyll-uz_oYNOEAor92t1ED2).

 After months of recruitment and coordination, I was able to onboard 6 state colleges and universities (5 from the Philippines and 1 from Singapore).